 The City of Karratha Water Management Strategy highlights important values associated with the critical water resources of the City which include drinking water, surface water, groundwater and wastewater.
 It proposes objectives, strategies and actions for the City in regards to the management of these water resources.

 Coastal Hazard Risk Management Adaption Plan (CHRMAP)

 The coastal communities located within the City of Karratha (the City) are at risk from coastal processes such as coastal erosion and storm surge.
 Projected sea level rise will increase the risk from coastal hazards and therefore it is important that the City adopts a risk management and adaption strategy to manage growth and development pressure in a sustainable way that responds to these known coastal hazards.

-Download the Coastal Hazard Risk Management Adaption Plan (3.7MB)
+Download the Coastal Hazard Risk Management Adaption Plan (PDF 3.7MB)